cogent3/EnsemblLite/README.md

 ### Download

-The `download` downloads, for the species indicated in the config file:
+Downloads the species indicated in the config file:

 - genomes sequences as fasta format
 - annotations as gff3